emsesp/EMS-ESP32/README.md

 When the ESP8266 boots it will send a start signal via MQTT.
 This is picked up by Home Assistant and sends a notification informing me that the device has booted.
 Useful for knowing when the ESP gets reset.

-I'm using the standard PubSubClient client so make sure you set `-DMQTT_MAX_PACKET_SIZE=400` as the default package size is 128 and our JSON messages are around 300 bytes.

 I run Mosquitto on my Raspberry PI 3 as the MQTT broker.

 The boiler data is collected and sent as a single JSON object to MQTT TOPIC `home/boiler/boiler_data`.
 A hash is generated (CRC32 based) to determine if the payload has changed, otherwise don't send it.
-An example payload looks like:
+An example payload looks roughly like:

 `{"wWCurTmp":"43.0","wWHeat":"on","curFlowTemp":"51.7","retTemp":"48.0","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.6","boilTemp":"54.7","pumpMod":"4"}`